coronalabs/corona-docs/markdown/api/library/system/getInfo.markdown

 `"androidDisplayYDpi"` returns the DPI (dots&nbsp;per&nbsp;inch) of the screen along the __y__ axis, relative to the orientation of the application.
 This can be used to convert pixels to inches and vice-versa.
 Returns `nil` on all other platforms.

+### hasSoftwareKeys

+`"hasSoftwareKeys"` returns boolean, `true` if Android device has a Software Keys(i.e for Home and Back Button) instead of Physical Keys.
+Returns `nil` on all other platforms.
+Note this is only supported on Solar2D v3686+

 ## iOS